Chloé Hollings

-Chloé Hollings (born 15 April 1988) is a French-born Australian voice actress.
+Chloé Hollings (born 15 April 1988) is a French and Australian voice actress.
 She is internationally best known for voicing the character Widowmaker in the video game Overwatch (2016) in both English and French.

 Early life

 Hollings was born in Paris to a French father and an English-Australian mother.
 When she was a child, her family moved to Melbourne.

 She has a scar on her chin as a result of a childhood fall.

 Career

 She has trained under Jean-Laurent Cochet, Luis Jaime-Cortez, Jordan Beswick, and Scott Williams.
 She has performed in the theater, and voiced documentaries, advertisements and short plays.
 As a singer, she is a lyric soprano.

 She voices the character Widowmaker in both the English and French version of Overwatch (2016), a hit video game developed by Blizzard Entertainment.
 Additionally, she voices the character in the Overwatch Animated Shorts.

 She has written a book called Fuck les régimes! ("Fuck diets!"), published in French in 2016.